-Please find below a calendar of our term dates and a downloadable pdf version of our school calendar for the academic year 2019-2020 and next years academic calendar 2020-2021!
+Please find below a calendar of our term dates and a downloadable pdf version of our school calendar for the academic year 2020-21 and next year's academic calendar 2021-2022!

 Term Dates 2020-2021 calendar below.

 POST LOCKDOWN ATTENDANCE AND LEAVE

 From 8th March 2021 school attendance will be mandatory for pupils, It is the parents responsibility to ensure that their child attends school regularly.
 The school will be responsible for recording attendance and following up absences.
 The school has the right to issue sanctions including fixed penalty notices if an absence has not been authorised by the school in line with the local authorities' codes of conduct

 Please note any requests for leave of absence during term time will not be authorised.
 Government guidelines state that you cannot travel and stay overnight until the 12th April 2021 and travel abroad is unlikely to resume until at least May 2021.